codesponsor/sponsor/README.md

 Every repository that holds your advertisement relates to a specific piece of software.
 This allows us to target each pageview to the programming language that the project is written in.

 This is useful when product being advertised targets/supports specific languages.

-## Geographic Segmentation

-We support geo-targeting across certain channels.
-This allows you to target your messages to specific countries of interest, or exclude a set of countries that aren't relevant to your ads.

 ## Reported Statistics